esnet/esnet-smartnic-hw/README.md

 ### Installing and Configuring the Vivado Runtime Environment

-Install the AMD (Xilinx) Vivado tool suite, including the VitisNetP4 option, and configure the runtime environment by executing the settings64.sh script located in the Vivado installation directory:
+1. Install the AMD (Xilinx) Vivado tool suite, including the VitisNetP4 option.
+Note, to include the VitisNetP4 option, the `VitisNetP4_Option_VISIBLE` environment variable must be set to `true` prior to executing the Vivado installation program.
+The example BASH shell command is:

+       > export VitisNetP4_Option_VISIBLE=true

+2. Configure the runtime environment by executing the settings64.sh script located in the Vivado installation directory:

        > source /opt/Xilinx/Vivado/2022.1/settings64.sh

    where the Vivado installation directory is located at /opt/Xilinx/Vivado/2022.1/ in this example.

+3. Set the XILINXD_LICENSE_FILE environment variable accordingly to resolve the site-specific license for the AMD (Xilinx) VitisNetp4 IP core.
+This can be done with a `.flexlmrc` file in the users home directory, or in a BASH script file (such as a `.bashrc` in the users home directory).
+The example BASH shell command is:

+       > export XILINXD_LICENSE_FILE=<filename>

 ### Building the SmartNIC p4_only Example Design